Wazuh server cluster

 Protocol definition

-The communication protocol used in all communications (both cluster and API) is defined in the wazuh.core.cluster.common.Handler.
+The communication protocol used for all communications (both cluster and API) is defined in wazuh.core.cluster.common.Handler.
 Each message in the protocol has the following structure:

 • Counter: It specifies the message ID.
-It's randomly generated for every new sent request.
-It's very useful when receiving a response, so it indicates which sent request it is replying to.
+This is randomly generated for every new sent request.
+It is very useful when receiving a response, so it indicates which sent request it is replying to.

-• Payload length: Specifies the amount of data contained in the message payload.
-Used to know how much data to expect to receive.
+• Payload length: It specifies the amount of data contained in the message payload.
+It is used to know how much data to expect to receive.

-• Command: Specifies protocol message.
+• Command: It specifies the protocol message.
 This string will always be 11 characters long.
 If the command is not 11 characters long, a padding of - is added until the string reaches the expected length.
 All available commands in the protocol are shown below.

-• Flag message divided: Specifies whether the message has been divided because its initial payload length was more than 5242880 bytes or not.
-The flag value can be d if the message is a divided one, or nothing (it will be - due to the padding mentioned above) if the message is the end of a divided message or a single message.
+• Flag message divided: This specifies whether the message has been divided depending on if the initial payload length was more than 5242880 bytes or not.
+The flag value can be d if the message is a divided one, or nothing if the message is the end of a divided message or a single message.

 Wazuh cluster protocol

-This communication protocol is used by all cluster nodes to synchronize the necessary information to receive reports from the agents.
+This communication protocol is used by all Wazuh server cluster nodes to synchronize information required to receive reports from the Wazuh agents.
 All communications are made through TCP.
 These commands are defined in wazuh.core.cluster.master.MasterHandler.process_request and in wazuh.core.cluster.worker.WorkerHandler.process_request.

 Message